Trauma Informed Yoga Therapy Canada Faculty

 Caelin Nadin is a Certified Yoga Therapist with the International Association of Yoga Therapists (C-IAYT) who specializes treating anxiety, depression, PTSD and chronic pain, working in a collaborative team at True North Psychological Services in Halifax, Nova Scotia.
 Caelin is also certified as a Trauma Informed Yoga Therapist (TIYT).
 Caelin first came to yoga in search of relief from symptoms of severe anxiety.
 After having found such a profound effect from the practice, she has made it her life’s purpose to assist others in finding relief through yoga.
 Caelin offers the Overcome Anxiety Clinic across Nova Scotia in studios, schools and various health care settings.

 Caelin is registered with the Yoga Alliance as E-RYT 500 and is a graduate of the 800 hr Professional Yoga Therapy program from Integrative Yoga Therapy (IYT).
 Caelin completed a 1000 hr mentorship with Genevieve Yellin and certifications in Radiant Child Yoga level 1 & 2, LifeForce Yoga Practitioner (LFYP-1), to name a few.
 Caelin’s educational background includes undergraduate studies in Psychology at Saint Mary’s University in Halifax, NS.
 Caelin completed studies in Somatic Yoga with Eleanor Criswell Hanna and continues attending various Trauma Training Seminars.
-She is also registered with the Alliance of Professional Naturopaths and Naturotherapists.
+She is also trained in Somatic Experiencing (SE) and continues to study with Somatic Experiencing Internation.

 Caelin is Faculty and Canadian Director of TIYT, currently coordinating trainings in TIYT throughout Canada and the collaboration of research in Canada and the US.
 Caelin lives in Halifax, Nova Scotia with her Irish husband, Patrick, and her rockstar daughter, Rachel.